 Once again, you're going to employ baby steps, starting with leaving the house for a few seconds at a time and then gradually working up from there.
 If your puppy seems distressed when you return, reduce the length of time you’re spending away and work your way back up at a slower pace.

 Lastly, try to avoid making a big song and dance when saying goodbye or coming home to your puppy.
-We know this won’t be easy.
+I know this won’t be easy.
 But any out-of-the-ordinary behaviour could draw more attention to your coming and going, causing your pup’s anxiety to skyrocket.

 The cause: Your puppy’s watchful eye!
 In the short time you’ve been living together, your clever little pup has picked apart each of your habits and joined all of the dots.
 From putting on your coat to kissing your partner goodbye, you best believe they know what’s coming next.